School of Urban Affairs and Public Policy

 Katie Norwood

-Katie Norwood, LCSW LSSW RPT-S has been practicing social work in a professional capacity since 2006.
-Her background is in both direct clinical and administrative practices.
-She is a Licensed Clinical Social Worker, a Licensed School Social Worker, a Registered Play Therapist-Supervisor.
-She is a Certified EMDR Therapist through EMDRIA, an AutPlay Certified Therapist and is a Child and Parent Psychotherapy (CPP) rostered clinician.
-She is entering into her fifth year as a Clinical Assistant Professor with the School of Social Work at the University of Memphis and serves as the MSW Program Coordinator.
-She is proud to call Memphis home since 2002 and is passionate about the clients and community in which she serves.
-335559740":240}">
+Katie Norwood, LCSW LSSW RPT-S has been practicing social work professionally since 2006.
+Her background is in both direct clinical and administrative practices, primarily in home-based and school-based settings.
+She is a Licensed Clinical Social Worker, a Licensed School Social Worker, and a Registered Play Therapist-Supervisor.
+She is a certified EMDR Therapist and Consultant through EMDRIA, an AutPlay Certified Therapist, and a child and parent psychotherapy (CPP) rostered clinician.
+She is entering her eighth year with the School of Social Work at the University of Memphis.
+She serves in the roles of Clinical Associate Professor and the MSW Program Director.
+She has been proud to call Memphis home since 2002 and is passionate about the clients and community she serves.
+Outside of her work with The University of Memphis, Katie is an ANFT (Association of Nature and Forest Therapy) Certified Consultant and Forest Therapy Guide.

 Her clinical experience working with vulnerable populations addressing issues of substance abuse, domestic violence, abuse, neglect, and trauma provides her with a powerful framework to utilize with her students.
-The majority of her clients experience significant anxiety, often engage in self-injurious behavior and express thoughts of suicide and homicide.
-This at-risk population will always be an area of focus for her.335559740":240}">
+The majority of her clients experience significant anxiety, often engage in self-injurious behavior, and express thoughts of suicide and homicide.

 Ophrah Payne